bsv-blockchain/gitbook-poc-solutions/demos/demo-catalog/register/business-register.md

 ## Executive Summary

-Register (BlockMed) is a comprehensive blockchain-based prescription management solution built on Bitcoin SV.
+Register (BlockMed) is a comprehensive blockchain-based prescription management solution built on BSV.
 It uses Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) to securely create, share, and verify digital prescriptions and related healthcare authorizations.

 ---